Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning

 Beyond beamforming, SIMs have also been explored as wave-domain information processing platforms.
 For instance, SIM-assisted channel estimation has been investigated in~\cite{yao2024channel,an2024hybrid}.
 Specifically,~\cite{yao2024channel} addressed the underdetermined channel estimation problem by exploiting multiple pilot observations and proposing a reduced-subspace least-squares estimator that leverages the rank deficiency of spatial correlation matrices.
 Hybrid digital–wave domain estimation strategies were developed in~\cite{an2024hybrid} to minimize mean square error, achieving performance comparable to fully digital architectures even with limited RF chains.
 Moreover, SIMs have recently been utilized as semantic encoders in the wave domain~\cite{huang2024stacked,li2021spectrally}.
 The work in~\cite{huang2024stacked} demonstrated that SIM can map input images into class-dependent beam patterns for low-complexity semantic detection, while~\cite{li2021spectrally} showed that a three-layer SIM can perform high-accuracy object classification by transforming semantic features into spectral power distributions.
 Notably, these studies did not consider secure transmission or the presence of eavesdroppers.

 More recently, SIMs have been introduced into PLS design~\cite{10679315,10767193,kavianinia2025secrecy}.
 In~\cite{10679315,10767193}, SIM-based anti-eavesdropping strategies were proposed for single-input single-output systems, where SIM simultaneously performs modulation, beamforming, and artificial noise generation to enhance secrecy and energy efficiency.
-The work in~\cite{kavianinia2025secrecy} investigated sum secrecy rate maximization for SIM-assisted multi-user MISO systems under transmit power constraints, and developed an alternating optimization framework based on successive convex approximation and projected gradient ascent to handle the non-convexity introduced by discrete SIM phase shifts.
+The work in~\cite{kavianinia2025secrecy} further investigated sum secrecy-rate maximization in SIM-assisted multi-user MISO systems under transmit power constraints, and proposed an alternating optimization framework based on successive convex approximation and projected gradient ascent to address the non-convex optimization problem induced by discrete SIM phase shifts.